One of the most stunning debuts I've ever read ... every word is near perfect

 I wanted his character to be very much at odds with the people he left behind in the town – he is fairly quiet and cerebral and is a fish out of water on his return.
 The fact that he is such an outsider allows him to be the readers' eyes and ears and it is through him they experience the shock at just how far this community has fallen.

 After 13 years as a print journalist, I applied for a 12-week online novel writing course in late 2014.
 As part of the application process I submitted a synopsis and 3000-word extract for a murder-mystery set in regional Victoria that ultimately became The Dry.

 The course started in October 2014, and I completed a first draft during the 12 weeks.
 I knew of the Victorian Premier's Literary Award for an Unpublished Manuscript and set myself the goal of entering, primarily as an artificial deadline to myself to get the novel into shape.
 I entered the award in April 2015 and in May found out I had won.

 On the back of that I gained agent representation through Curtis Brown Australia; the novel was sold at auction to Pan Macmillan in August 2015 as part of a three-book deal.
 The Dry has since been sold in separate three-book deals to Flatiron Books in the US and Little, Brown in the UK, as well as being sold for translation in more than 20 territories.

-My second novel, Force of Nature, is out now in Australia and will be released in the US and UK in early 2018.
+My second novel, Force of Nature, is out now in Australia, the United States and United Kingdom.
 The main character from The Dry, Aaron Falk, returns and the book is once again based in Australia, but in a different setting.
 It is similar in tone and feel to The Dry, with a crime and mystery element.
 The book builds on Falk's character but can be read in its own right rather than as a direct sequel.